 1 c raisins (optional)

 Preheat oven to 250 degrees and line two large jelly roll pans (cookie sheet with edges), or a roaster pan with parchment paper.
 We cook this low and slow with no stirring, and the parchment keeps the granola from sticking to the pan.
-In a medium saucepan over low-medium heat, combine oil, honey, vanilla, and syrup to melt together.
+In a medium saucepan over low-medium heat, combine oil, honey, molasses and syrup to melt together.
 Combine oats, flax, coconut, cereal, nuts, seeds, ground spices, and raisins(optional) to your large, parchment-lined, roasting pan (or just in a large mixing bowl if you don’t have a roasting pan) and mix together.
 Pour melted liquids over oat mixture and stir very well until thoroughly combined.
 Spread out in both pans and bake at 250 degrees for about 45 minutes or until golden brown.
 In order to get the crunchy granola clusters, we don’t stir the granola until it has cooked the entire 45 minutes AND you have allowed it to cool completely, at which time you can break up the granola into smaller clusters.
 Store in an airtight container on pantry for a week or in fridge for a couple of weeks.
 Wonderful snack all on it’s own, also great served with plain greek yogurt sweetened with a little agave, or some almond milk.